Map for career in tech and list of opportunities to explore for career growth, for experienced developers

 - Showcase your side project at Git Commit Show

 Wealth, Skills, Wisdom, Network

 When the job is remote, this gives you more peace and balance with your personal life as well.
-For many people who come from developing, nations have a chance of making wealth a lot more than the local market by working organizations in developed countries.
+For many people who come from the developing nations, have a chance of making wealth a lot more than the local market by working for organizations in the developed countries.